Seven Years War

 Armies of the Seven Years War - Commanders, Equipment, Uniforms and Strategies of the ‘First World War’

 More than 250 years ago, in 1756, the major powers of Europe became entangled in a conflict now known as the Seven Years War that was to last until 1763.
 It involved all the major powers of Europe, with Austria, France, Russia, Saxony, Sweden, and later Spain siding against Great Britain, Hanover, Prussia, and later Portugal.

-The war had in fact began in 1755 in North America and India where France and Great Britain were struggling for colonial supremacy.
+The war had in fact begun in 1754 in North America and India where France and Great Britain were struggling for colonial supremacy.
 In Europe, Empress Maria Theresa of Austria had engaged in intense diplomatic efforts to forge an alliance against Prussia with the goal of wresting the lost province of Silesia from the grasp of Prussia.

-In August 1756, Frederick II of Prussia launched a preventive invasion of Saxony.
+In August 1756, Frederick II of Prussia launched a preemptive invasion of Saxony.
 By the end of October, he was master of this country.
-In the North American theater, the same year saw the French destroy two British forts on the Great Lakes.
+In the North American Theater, the same year saw the French destroy two British forts on the Great Lakes.
 Meanwhile, British troops struggled against the Nawab of Bengal in India.

-Early in 1757, the French invaded Hanover while Prussians were invading Bohemia and besieging Prague.
+Early in 1757, the French army invaded Hanover while the Prussian army was invading Bohemia and besieging Prague.
 However an Austrian relief army defeated Frederick II at Kolin, forcing him to retreat.
 Taking advantage of this victory, the Austrians invaded Silesia while a Franco-Imperial army entered Saxony.
 Furthermore, in August, a Russian army advanced into East Prussia and defeated a Prussian Army at Gross-Jägersdorf.
 Frederick was at bay but he masterfully turned the situation with his victories at Rossbach and Leuthen.
 By the end of the year, the Austrian, French, and Imperial armies were in full retreat on all fronts.
 Meanwhile, the British had conquered Bengal, placing a puppet king on the throne, but were still on the defensive in North America.